veronicahodo/temporal-cryptophysics/ledger-as-time-crystal.md

 ## 🧬 This Isn’t Sci-Fi — It’s Running

-The HodeauxLedger prototype runs today on commodity hardware using Ed25519 signatures and SQLite-backed caches.
+The Trust Architecture prototype runs today on commodity hardware using Ed25519 signatures and SQLite-backed caches.
 It:

 -   Produces linked records with embedded scope, time, and keys
 -   Verifies and forwards quorum-signed decisions